Mix and Match

-Pieces of jewellery are delicate little objects.
+Pieces of jewelry are delicate little objects.
 Even if they are made of resistant materials in order to be worn everyday, it is still important to follow some general advice for them to keep their original beauty.

 Thin chains often get tangled up, even when separated from the other chains, and it is therefore better to close necklaces and bracelets and keep them in their original box.

-Sometimes, jewellery is so comfortable that you forget to remove it when going to sleep.
+Sometimes, jewelry is so comfortable that you forget to remove it when going to sleep.
 However, it is better to avoid falling asleep wearing several short necklaces that may get tangled up and damaged.
 Short necklaces or secured mini hoops are usually safe, but earrings with a hook backing may drop and get lost in your bed, before falling on the floor and finishing up in the vacuum cleaner.
 Since these little misfortunes are quite common, it is wiser to take a minute or two to remove your jewels before applying your night cream!

 Cleaning stone, gold and platinum is fairly quick and simple.
-Place your jewellery in a small bowl of warm water with a few drops of mild soap.
+Place your jewelry in a small bowl of warm water with a few drops of mild soap.
 Then leave it for a few minutes for traces and dust to disappear.
 You may also want to use an extra soft toothbrush, preferably used, for a more thorough cleaning.
 Finally, rinse with clean water and dry using a soft cloth.

 Silver jewelry tends to oxidise, but oxidation can easily be removed with a good quality metal polish intended for silverware – a smelly but very efficient product!

 Apply the product using a soft dry cloth and then proceed in the same way as for gold jewelry.

 Advice needed ?